1Krypt0/FEUP-SOPE/README.md

 # FEUP-SOPE
-Code Written for SOPE's classes, as well as any other material for the course.
+Code Written for SOPE's classes, as well as any other material relevant to the course.